-Sen. Steven Thayn's '8 in 6' program will see enrollment begin this spring.
+Thayn’s ‘8 in 6’ education program scheduled for launch this spring

 Amid the consternation and confusion over online education in no small part due to the voter rejection in November of the Students Come First education reforms, at least one program remains: Idaho’s new “8 in 6” education is intact, and is set to launch this spring.